 - Commits to the growth and development of therapy teams by providing ongoing feedback from trainers and re-certifying teams annually;

-- Provides access and coordinates visits to more than 315 partner facilities, while under Good Dog supervision;
+- Provides access and coordinates visits to approximately 250 partner facilities, while under Good Dog supervision;

 - Never requires therapy dog exclusivity from partner facilities as there are always people that need the love of a therapy dog;

 - Offers specialty programs in crisis response;